Cesar19Augusto/Curso_React_Rocketseat/README.md

 <h2 id="started">🚀 Getting started</h2>

-This project uses React so to run it is necessary after GitClone to run the initialization command
+This project uses React, so to run it you need to run the initialization command after cloning.

 <h3>Cloning</h3>